confluentinc/confluent-sigma/README.md

 Sigma Rules are persisted to a user-defined topic or topics.
 The key is the title of the rule and the value is a stringified version of the YAML file.

+Ensure the sigma topic is created prior to adding sigma rules.
+Here is an example topic creation command but note that in production scenarios you will want a minimum replication-factor of 3.
+Number of required partiions are unlikely to need to be more than 1 since rules are will be relatively low (compared to real event data)

+`kafka-topics --bootstrap-server localhost:9092 --topic sigma_rules --replication-factor 1 --partitions 1
+--config cleanup.policy=compact --create`

 Rules can be loaded into Kafka by using the SigmaRuleLoader application or via command line using kafka-console-producer.

 ### Sigma Rule Loader Application